Simon Hočevar

 Simon Hočevar (born 27 February 1974 in Ljubljana) is a Slovenian slalom canoeist who competed at the international level from 1990 to 2012.

 Hočevar won three medals in the C1 team event at the ICF Canoe Slalom World Championships with a gold (1993) and two bronzes (1997, 2002).
 He also won three medals at the European Championships (1 gold and 2 bronzes).

 Hočevar competed in three Summer Olympics, earning his best finish of sixth in the C1 event in Athens in 2004.

+His daughter Eva Alina Hočevar and his son Žiga Lin Hočevar are also successful slalom canoeists.